-The Group is fully committed to social and economic transformation and regards it as a key business imperative.
+The Group is fully committed to social and economic transformation and regards it as a key national and business imperative.
 Initiatives are driven and directed by the Board and integrated into the Group's strategic business plans.
 The Social, Ethics and Transformation Committee receives regular and detailed reports on progress from the Group's executive team, and monitors the progress of transformation in the Group.
 The Committee's charter stipulates how transformation will be implemented, monitored and integrated across the Group.
-The Group subscribes to, and is bound by, the objectives of the Financial Sector Code.
-During the year under review, the Group improved its position from a level 7 to a level 5 Broad-Based Black Economic Empowerment (B-BBEE) contributor.
-The Group will be reviewing its transformation strategy to ensure alignment with the revised Financial Sector Code, during 2016.
-The broad-based black economic empowerment performance was independently verified by the registered agency, Empowerdex.
+The Group subscribes to, and is bound by, the objectives of the Financial Sector Code (FSC).
+During the year under review, the Group improved its rating from a level 5 to a level 4 Broad-Based Black Economic Empowerment (B-BBEE) contributor.
+During 2017, the Group will review its transformation strategy to ensure alignment with the revised FSC.
+The B-BBEE performance was independently verified by a registered agency, Empowerdex.